ejay-detera/ejay-detera/README.md

-# 👋 Welcome to My GitHub!
+# 👋 Hi I'm E-jay Detera

-Hi there!
-I'm **E-jay Detera**, a student at **Polytechnic University of the Philippines, Quezon City**, currently taking up **BS Information Technology (BSIT)**.
+Currently a student at **Polytechnic University of the Philippines, Quezon City**, currently taking up **BS Information Technology (BSIT)**.
 I'm focused on **upskilling in software development, web development**, and exploring various technologies that power modern applications.

 ---

 ## 👨‍💻 About Me

 - 🎓 BSIT Student @ PUPQC
-- 💻 I specialize in **Back-End Development and Front-End Development**
+- 💻 I'm familar with **Back-End Development and Front-End Development**
-- 💻 I want to be a Full-Stack Developer someday.
-- 🚀 Passionate about building dynamic, database-driven systems
+- 🚀 Passionate about building applications
-- 🎮 PC gamer, tech enthusiast, and hardware tinkerer
+- 🎮 PC/Mobile gamer and a Tech enthusiast

 ---